nasa-gibs/mrf/doc/MUG.md

 If a free form option doesn't seem to have the expected effect, the exact spelling should be checked, they are case sensitive.

-The free-form `OPTONS` parameter takes a single string value.
+The free-form `OPTIONS` parameter takes a single string value.
 The value is a string containing white space separated key value pairs.
 GDAL list parsing is used when reading, either the equal sign `=` or the colon `:` may be used as the separator between key and value.
 Boolean flags default to `false`, they are treated as true only if the value is `Yes`, `True` or `1`.